-The NC assessed and recommended to the Board, the Directors to be put forward for re-appointment pursuant to Section 153(6) of the Companies Act, Cap 50 (applicable to Directors of or over 70 years of age) and re-election pursuant to Article 94 of the Articles (applicable to Directors' retirement by rotation), at the Annual General Meeting (AGM).
+The NC assessed and recommended to the Board, the Directors to be put forward for re-appointment pursuant to Section 153(6) of the Companies Act, Chapter 50 of Singapore (Companies Act) (applicable to a Director of or over 70 years of age), re-election pursuant to Article 94 of the Articles (applicable to Directors' retirement by rotation) and appointment pursuant to Article 95 of the Articles (applicable to an appointment of a new Director), at the Company's Annual General Meeting (AGM).
 Each NC member abstained from participating in deliberations in respect of himself.